aavella77/interview_questions/README.md

 Sample interview questions with solutions in Python 3

 ## Topic 1 | Arrays & Strings
+1. Exercises
-1. A Very Big Sum (Warm-up, learning how to use HackerRank)
+    - A Very Big Sum (Warm-up, learning how to use HackerRank)
-2. Designer PDF Viewer
+    - Designer PDF Viewer
-3. Left Rotation
+    - Left Rotation
 ## Topic 2 | Lists
 1. Pre-work: If you need to familiarize yourself with how lists work, watch this video.
 2. Exercises